 One Way/Clutch Bearing

 Shaft Support Bearing

-To make the de-cocking process even safer, we created something called we call an anti-anti-reverse release system.
-Unlike other instant anti-reverse systems, ACAD can not only immediately relieve extreme pressure after passing the maximum tightening threshold, it can, via its anti-anti-reverse release system, relieve practically 100% of that pressure.
+To make the de-cocking process even safer, we created an anti-anti-reverse release system.
+Unlike other instant anti-reverse systems, ACAD can not only immediately relieve extreme pressure after passing the maximum tightening threshold, but it can also, via its anti-anti-reverse release system, relieve practically 100% of that pressure.
 But how?
 Via a custom octagonal collar which houses a one-way clutch bearing.
-At disengagement, this collar-clutch bearing combination allows the main shaft to truly turn freely.
+At disengagement, this collar-clutch bearing combination allows the main shaft to turn freely.
 A slide-wedge mechanism, made of CNC machined plastic, is indexed via a coil-spring and ceramic ball detent to further eliminates play.

 Concern #3 & #4: Weight & Bulk

 To make it lightweight, all parts of the crank are CNC machined with maximum skeletonization in mind.
 All parts that will be stressed and require extra strength have fasteners and parts made of GR5 titanium for absolute long-term durability and good looks.
 The main body of the ACAD is made out of 7075 aircraft grade aluminum, which boasts 80%+ the strength of stainless steel but only a fifth of its weight.
 Both the left and right sides of the body weight in at only four ounces each.

 An aftereffect of the skeletonization is the smaller size at about 25% smaller of an average sized crossbow crank.